Letiziads/Power-BI-data-Validation-Implementation-Steps/README.md

-#Power BI data Validation Implementation Steps
+# Power BI data Validation Implementation Steps

-Disclaimer:
+# Disclaimer:
 This project is inspired by a real-world staff data validation initiative in a large academic organisation.
 All institution names, department titles, and datasets have been anonymized.
 This version is for public sharing and portfolio demonstration purposes only.

-Problem Statement
+# Problem Statement:
 In any large organisation, especially in public sector and/or within a higher education setting, keeping staff data accurate across multiple systems is a constant challenge.
 Information about employees is often stored in different places, such as HR systems, faculty records, and operational platforms.
 When these systems do not match up, it becomes difficult to rely on the data.
 The Staff Validation System (SVS) project was launched to address this issue.
 Teams were facing problems like:
 • Employees appearing more than once due to duplicate entries